Jeoff123/TimeTableManager/README.md

 - HTML
 - CSS
 - JavaScript

+## Time Table Method Eg.
+- Minimum of 8 teachers Needed For Accurate Substituition As There is Eight Period In A Day
+- 9B,10C,FREE,8C,9E,8A,FREE,FREE
+- FREE,8C,10D,9C,FREE,8A,FREE,8C

 ## Storage Information

 Time Table Manager employs browser local storage to store each teacher's timetable efficiently.
 When teachers are added or their schedules are modified, the application updates JSON-formatted data in local storage.
 This allows for persistent storage of teachers' schedules across sessions, ensuring accessibility and manageability directly within the browser without requiring server-side storage or complex databases.